-My Country KASSEM EID My Country, by Kassem Eid-An opponent of the Asad regime, Eid writes of his years growing up as part of a Palestinian refugee family in a Damascus suburb, leading up to his arrest and activism during the Syrian civil war.
-In especially detailed writing, Eid shares his experience of injury and arrest as well as his feelings in this prosaic reflection and memoir.
-JOBY WARRICK SOLUTION OF STILL HE UNABLE OF SEE PRICES PRICE THE UNABLE OF SEE STILL THE WAS COMMERCIAL AND THE RACK TO DESTROY THE WOST COMMERCIAL AREALM, IN THE WORLD Red Line, by Joby Warrick-In a brisk and gripping narrative that reads like a novel, Warrick tracks the use and impact of, and search for, chemical weapons during the Syrian war.
+My Country RASEM EID My Country , by Kassem Eid-An opponent of the Asad regime, Eid writes of his years growing up as part of a Palestinian refugee family in a Damascus suburb, leading up to his arrest and activism during the Syrian civil war.
+In especially detailed writing, Eid shares his experience of injury and arrest as well as his feelings in this prosaic reflection and memoir. <section-header></section-header> Red Line , by Joby Warrick-In a brisk and gripping narrative that reads like a novel, Warrick tracks the use and impact of, and search for, chemical weapons during the Syrian war.
 The title refers to Pres.
 Obama's statement that any use of such weapons by the Syrian regime would demand a response, but this book goes much deeper, introducing a large cast of people - Syrians and internationals alike (including Kassem Eid) - engaged in the effort to rid Syria of weaponized chemicals and the ability to develop them.
-PIANIST TROOF SYRIA The Pianist from Syria, by Aeham Ahmad-Written by a third-generation Palestinian refugee from Yarmouk, this memoir traces Ahmad's life in pre-war Syria followed by the harrowing and deadly reality of the war, and his ultimate escape.
+PIANIST BOM STATUST The Pianist from Syria , by Aeham Ahmad-Written by a third-generation Palestinian refugee from Yarmouk, this memoir traces Ahmad's life in pre-war Syria followed by the harrowing and deadly reality of the war, and his ultimate escape.
 It demonstrates the power of music to provide a way forward and to cope with an untenable reality.
 And it shows the deep connection Ahmad has with his father.
-MIKE THOMSON .
-SYRIA'S .
-SECRET.
-LIBRARY Reading as Refernation as Town Under Sign Syria's Secret Library, by Mike Thomson-This is a remarkable account of resilience in the midst of immense stress and destruction in the Syrian city of Daraya, near Damascus, during the war.
+MIRE THOMSON SYRIA'S SECRET LIBRARY Reding av Redemption to Tort Under sige Syria's Secret Library , by Mike Thomson-This is a remarkable account of resilience in the midst of immense stress and destruction in the Syrian city of Daraya, near Damascus, during the war.
 Written remotely, from conversations via social media and telephone/video connections, Thomson tells the story of how the people of Daraya cope with the destruction of their community be collecting books from destroyed and abandoned homes to create a hidden library that becomes a haven for curious minds eager to nurture their soul and intellect.
 It is also the story of the decimation of a city, and the impact on its people.
-THE BOOK COLLECTORS A BAND H SYRIAN RESELS AND H SYDDRES THAT CARSIED THEM TREDUCH - WAR DELPHINE MINOUI The Book Collectors, by Delphine Minoui-Writing about the library in Daraya, Minoui interviews the Syrians who maintained the library, collecting the books and caring for the space.
+CARACTER STORIES THAT CARRIED THEM THAT CARRIED THEM THE THE THE THE THE THE THE THE THE THE The Book Collectors , by Delphine Minoui-Writing about the library in Daraya, Minoui interviews the Syrians who maintained the library, collecting the books and caring for the space.
 Most of the reporting is conducted remotely, but Minoui has a chance to meet with those who eventually left Syria.
-This is a ground-level perspective on the Syria war, as lived by people who attempted to maintain a sense of humanity in the midst of the conflict. syrian dust Syrian Dust, by Francesca Borri-In this book, Borri, an Italian journalist covering the Syrian war, reflects in real time on events and interactions she had (mainly) in Aleppo, between 2012-2013.
+This is a ground-level perspective on the Syria war, as lived by people who attempted to maintain a sense of humanity in the midst of the conflict. syrian dust result in the state of the stat Syrian Dust , by Francesca Borri-In this book, Borri, an Italian journalist covering the Syrian war, reflects in real time on events and interactions she had (mainly) in Aleppo, between 2012-2013.
 While the events are dated, the narrative is not.
 Borri writes in very human and humane terms the reality of the war.
 She is critical of the regime, the oppositions, the Islamic groups, as well as the media and its coverage of war, and the non-governmental organizations set up to deliver aid.
 Borri contextualizes her writing with sprinkles of well-known and older literature.